gopine/diary/2023/November/November 3 (Fri).md

 The syntax is much cleaner now.

 Exploring the new features in the Temporal API for working with dates and times.

+Trying out the new `findLast` method in JavaScript arrays.